About Phi Beta Kappa

 The objectives of humane learning encouraged by Phi Beta Kappa include the acquisition of knowledge and the cultivation of understanding, support for intellectual honesty and tolerance, and the development of breadth in the range of intellectual interests.

-About the national Phi Beta Kappa Society, please visit the national Phi Beta Kappa web site at: www.pbk.org/.
+For more information about the national Phi Beta Kappa Society, please visit the national Phi Beta Kappa web site at: www.pbk.org/.
 For other local Phi Beta Kappa activities visit the Facebook page of the Phi Beta Kappa Association of Wake County which has members from around the Triangle.

-About Phi Beta Kappa at NC State University, contact Larry Blanton:
+To learn more about Phi Beta Kappa at NC State University, contact Larry Blanton:

 - by phone at 919-513-2181